In virus talks, Pelosi holds firm; Mnuchin wants a deal

 Now, facing a far greater crisis — the raging virus and economic shutdown — Pelosi is standing firm.

-She told The Associated Press earlier this year that Mnuchin is a “good listener” and they have a good rapport,having negotiated the earlier relief package in March.
+She told The Associated Press earlier this year that Mnuchin is a “good listener” and they have a good rapport, having negotiated a relief package in March.

 Negotiations over the latest coronavirus bill shifted with the arrival of Mark Meadows, the president’s new chief of staff, a conservative former head of the House Freedom Caucus who is widely seen as a counter-force to Mnuchin.